LogtalkDotOrg/logtalk3/manuals/sources/refman/directives/else_0.rst

    else

 Starts an *else* branch when performing conditional compilation.
-The code following this directive is compiled iff the goal in the matching :ref:`directives_if_1` directive is false.
+The code following this directive is compiled iff the goal in the matching :ref:`directives_if_1` or :ref:`directives_elif_1` directive is false.

 Template and modes
 ------------------